cchaglund/visreg-test/README.md

 <br>

 # Notes
+- If you only have one test suite it will be selected automatically.
+- Green checks in the UI indicate that the test ran successfully, not that no diffs were detected.
+Diffs will be opened for preview at the end of the test run.
 - High-resolution, full-page, long pages take more time to process.
 Consider increasing the timeouts in the visreg.config file if you're timing out.
 - SSIM comparison requires more memory than pixelmatch, so if you're running into memory issues, try using pixelmatch instead (which is the default).
+- Logging: use cy.log() to log to the console.
+This will be displayed in the terminal when running the tests.
+Typescript will complain if you're passing an object and not a string, but you can cast it to "any" to get around that.
+- If the result of the snapshot isn't what you were expecting, it may be due to animations and timeouts not being allowed to run.
+Try setting disableTimersAndAnimations to false.
 - Does not work on Windows (yet).
 Untested on Linux (currently)
-- If you get an error: `"The 'files' list in config file 'tsconfig.json' is empty"` it means you're importing typescript files to your snap.ts file.
-Only snap.ts is automatically transpiled to js, so consider changing imports to js or running ts-node in your project and outputting js files instead.
+- If you get an error: `"The 'files' list in config file 'tsconfig.json' is empty"` it means you're attempting to run tests written in typescript but haven't followed the instructions above to set up typescript support.
-- If you only have one test suite it will be selected automatically
 - This module will create, move, and delete files and directories in your test suite directories.
 It will not touch any files outside of the test suite directories.
 - Built upon [cypress](https://www.cypress.io/), [local-cypress](https://www.npmjs.com/package/local-cypress), and [cypress-image-snapshot](https://github.com/simonsmith/cypress-image-snapshot).